bobleesj/electron-microscopy/src/sample-loading.md

 > Disclaimer: This guide is written for those who have already used single-tilt and double-tilt, tomography holders.
 If you are using this documentation for the first time, you should work with a supervisor.

+> ⚠️ **Always wear gloves.** Do not touch any part of the holder that gets inserted into the microscope, including the metal rod.

 ## Location

 **TITAN:**